nebasam/Week-4/README.md

 <p> The inbuit <b>unittest</b> library in python was used to for the testing of the functions and classes in the project.
 A <b>.travis.ymal</b> was added to automate testing of any commit or merge made to the main branch.
 Data used for testing is found in test_data directory</p>

 ### Modelling
+To get an idea of how models are setup and investigated, take a look at the notebooks for Models, WordError and Augmentation.

 ### Deployment
 <p>The user interface was built with <b>flask</b>.
 The model was dockerized and deployed on <b>Heroku on https://swahili-stt.herokuapp.com/</p>